 As part of our leading-practice approach to development, Windlab builds decommissioning planning into lease agreements with host landholders from the outset.

 When Bungaban reaches the end of its life, all above ground project infrastructure will be dismantled and removed from the site.
-Bungaban’s operating footprint, including tracks, hardstands or laydown areas will be fully rehabilitated and restored to native ecosystems.
+Bungaban’s operating footprint, including tracks, hardstands or laydown areas will be restored to native ecosystems.

 Many of the components used in renewable energy projects remain valuable even after the project itself reaches the end of its life.
 Equipment and assets in good repair can be transferred to other projects, on-sold, or donated to support regional community organisations.
 Steel and other metals used in turbine towers, transmission structures and overhead cabling can be onsold for recycling.
 Advances in technology currently underway will offer new and innovative solutions for recovering valuable resources from carbon-fibre turbine blades and other materials.